 Difference Between Shares Duty vs Tariff

-Duty is kind of tax imposed on specific commodities, financial transaction, goods, etc. which are imported in the domestic country and the goods which manufactured within the country.
+The government imposes duties on specific commodities, financial transactions, goods, etc., imported into the domestic country and on goods manufactured within the country.
 Duty is nothing but the amount of money paid on imported or exported products.
-The tariff is a kind of tax that is levied on the import of goods and services from other countries by a government for protective purposes and revenue purposes.
-Generally, Tariff is imposed by the government to restrict the trade from a particular country or to reduce the import of specific types of goods and services.
-Tariff increases the prices of foreign goods and services and thus it makes them more expensive for the final beneficiary that is to customers.
-Tariff actually acts as a barrier between the free trade between countries.
-The tariff also can be levied on both upon export and import.
+A tariff is a kind of tax levied on the import of goods and services from other countries by a government for protective purposes and revenue purposes.
+The government imposes tariffs to restrict trade from a particular country or reduce the import of specific goods and services.
+Tariff increases the prices of foreign goods and services and, thus, makes them more expensive for the final beneficiary, that is, customers.
+Tariff acts as a barrier to free trade between countries.
+The tariff also can be levied on both export and import.

 Duty

-Duties are indirect in nature and hence they are considered as an indirect tax because it is somewhat similar to consumption tax.
-So duty means money to be paid.
-Imported duty and Exported duty vary from country to county and country around the world levy duties on import and export of goods to raise revenue and to protect domestic industries from foreign competition.
-Duty Rate varies from product to product.
+The government considers duties an indirect tax because they are indirect and similar to a consumption tax, making them obligated to pay money.
+Imported duty and Exported duty vary from country to county, and countries around the world levy duties on importing and exporting goods to raise revenue and protect domestic industries from foreign competition.
+The duty Rate varies from product to product.

-There different type of duties as mentioned below:
+There are different types of duties, as mentioned below:

-- Import Duty: The duty which is imposed on goods that are imported from other countries to the domestic country is popularly known as Import duty.
-Import duty is also called a customs duty.
+- Import Duty: The domestic country popularly imposes a duty on goods imported from other countries, known as Import duty.
+Import duty is also referred to as customs duty.

-- Export Duty: If goods are exported outside the country then the government will charge some taxes on those goods such taxes are called an export duty.
-This duty also called an excised duty.
-So export duty is nothing but the charges imposed on goods which are produced within the country.
+- Export Duty: If goods are exported outside the country, then the government will charge some taxes.
+Such taxes are called an export duty.
+This duty is also called an excised duty.
+So export duty is the charges imposed on goods produced within the country.

 Tariff

-Tariff increases the prices of imported goods and because of this domestic producer need not reduce their prices from increased competition and because of these domestic consumer has to pay a higher price for imported goods.
-Tariffs are useful to a nation as they help in increasing revenue for the governments and also help in increasing the GDP of the country.
+Tariff increases the prices of imported goods, and because of this, the domestic producer need not reduce their prices from increased competition.
+Because of this, the domestic consumer has to pay a higher price for imported goods.
+Tariffs are useful to a nation as they help increase revenue for the government and also help in increasing the GDP of the country.

 - Specific Tariff: Fixed Tariff on one unit of goods imported and vary according to the type of goods imported.